 Although al-Mansour did gloss over some of the complexities in Mary Shelley's life, Mary Shelley is still an all-around solid historical drama with fine period detail and strong performances.

-His most notable poem ("Howl") lies at the core of Rob Epstein and Jeffrey Friedman's drama, exposing how the greatest minds and artists of his generation were driven mad by such an oppressive system.
+Rob Epstein and Jeffrey Friedman's drama Howl centers on Ginsberg's most notable poem ("Howl"), exposing how the greatest artists of his generation were driven mad by such an oppressive system.

 There's something about poetry and black-and-white that just goes so well together—especially when the film is set in the 1950s, playing on that old-school vintage feel.